TiTiKy441/TorCSClient/README.md

 # TorCSClient
 Windows torifier.
 Provides UI to work with tor and to use it with your system.
 Contains all necessary functionality to torify.
 Installs [WinpkFilter](https://github.com/wiresock/ndisapi) to your system to ensure that only tor traffic leaves the system in "Everything" mode.
 Additionally provides basic anti-circumvention functionality and application selection (similar to orbot) (uses [ProxiFyre](https://github.com/wiresock/proxifyre)).

+# Disclaimer
+This application should not be treated as anonymity tool.

 ## Platforms
 Tested and developed on win10 64